-The men of Rochdale entered this village on Monday men of Rochdale, however, soon railied them, and the meeting went on, but not before the magistrates read the Riot Act The people, however, persevered and told the magistrates, and officers commanding the soldiers, that they might shoot them if they thought proper; but the meeting was a peaceable one, and they would continue it.
+The men of Rochdale entered this village on Monday morning, and held a large meeting.
+The magistraces heels, to the tune of "De'il take the hindmost."
+The men of Rochdale, however, soon railied them, and the meeting went on, but not before the magistrates read the Riot Act The people, however, persevered and for their recovery .- Another Correspondent. told the magistrates, and officers commanding the solproper; but the meeting was a peaceable one, and they would continue it.
 The magistrates and soldiers then retired to the top of the hill, while the meeting went on for an hour and twenty minutes after the Riot Act had been read.
-The meeting concluded by giving three cheers for the majesty of the people, and passing a resolution that they would not return to their work the enactment of the People's Charter.
+The meeting concluded by giving three cheers for the majesty of the people, and passing a resolution that they would not return to their work until they got an extension of political power through the enactment of the People's Charter.
+ASHTON-UNDER LYNE.

-ASHTON-UNDER-LYNE.

-been nothing like a breach of the peace.
+The town is in a state of great excitement, in consequence of the mills all being at a stand, but there has been nothing like a breach of the peace.
 Meetings continue to be held every morning at five o'clock and at six in the evening.
-Mr. Brierly, Mr. Hindle, and others address them. good speeches were delivered by Messrs.
-Wolfenden, stick, and on the chest and in the face with stones.
-Taylor, Johnson and others.
-All was peaceable and An attempt was made to reason with the parties, quence of the mills all being at a stand, but there has
+Mr. Brierly, Mr. Hindle and others address them.